 Chicago is a thriving economic powerhouse, the country’s second-largest financial center and headquarters for some of the nation’s largest banks, brokerage houses and consulting and commodity firms.
 It is the transportation hub of the United States, a business and industrial giant and a world-renowned center for medicine.

-Prominent organizations headquartered in the Chicago metropolitan area include Abbott Laboratories, Allstate, American Bar Association, American Medical Association, Baxter International, Boeing, DiamondCluster International, Discover Financial, Groupon, Exelon, Hillshire Brands, Kraft Foods, Leo Burnett, McDonald’s Corp., Motorola Solutions, Sears Holdings, Tenneco, United Continental Airlines, Walgreen Co., and W.W.
-Grainger.
+Prominent organizations headquartered in the Chicago metropolitan area include Abbott Laboratories, Allstate, Baxter International, Boeing, Discover Financial, Groupon, Kraft Foods, Leo Burnett, McDonald’s Corp., Motorola Solutions, Sears Holdings, Tenneco, United Airlines and Walgreen Co.

 From arts and culture to sports to dining, Chicago offers something for every taste.
 The Art Institute of Chicago, Field Museum and Museum of Science and Industry are known for their world-class collections.
 Chicago is also famous for its blues clubs and extraordinary architecture.
 Sports fans flock to see Chicago Bulls basketball, Bears football, White Sox and Cubs baseball, Blackhawks ice hockey and Fire soccer games.

 Northwestern provides shuttle services between the Chicago and Evanston campuses for its students’ convenience.
 The area’s elevated train (EL) has seven stops in Evanston, providing service to locations throughout the greater Chicago area.
-In Evanston, bus lines stop within four blocks of nearly every residence.
 Additionally, the CTA U-Pass program

 provides a reduced fare card used on all Chicago Transit Authority (CTA) transportation (the EL system and Pace buses) for full-time doctoral students.
 A mandatory activity fee of $110 is charged to each student’s account each quarter.
-The U-Pass is definitely an option students should consider when choosing housing.
-Metra, another commuter rail line, is an additional option for commuting within the metropolitan area.
 Chicago is home to two airports: O’Hare International Airport, one of the world’s busiest, and Midway Airport.
-Many restaurants and stores are also within walking distance of campus.